 How to Stop Frizzy Hair after Washing

 Hair is most vulnerable when wet.
-There’s a greater risk of breakage so being gentle at this point is one of the best things you can do to prevent frizz.
+There’s a greater risk of breakage, so being gentle at this point is one of the best things you can do to prevent frizz.

 How to Stop Frizzy Hair: Tame Frizzy Hair Overnight

-- Check the instructions of the brand you are using but if you are using Restore and Shine Hair Masque here’s what we recommend for how to tame frizzy hair overnight:
+- Check the instructions of the brand you are using, but if you are using Restore and Shine Hair Masque, this is what I recommend for how to tame frizzy hair overnight:

 - Shampoo, rinse and gently blot out water from your hair.
 Apply Restore and Shine Hair Masque to the ends and mid-lengths and leave to dry.
 If your hair is very thick, it’s a good idea to do this early in the day, giving your hair a chance to dry before you got to bed.

 - Before you go to bed, wrap your hair in a silk or satin scarf (maybe not your favourite one!) and let the hair mask work its magic whilst you sleep.

 - In the morning, rinse your hair and style as normal.
 No need to shampoo.
 Your hair should feel silky smooth.
 Do that once a week, and you’ll notice a big difference in the texture of your hair.

 Say goodbye to cotton pillows.

 - Much as I love this natural fibre, your hair doesn’t.
 You may well have heard that your skin benefits from sleeping on the slippery texture of a silk or satin pillow.
 Well, what’s good for the skin is good for the hair.